pekwm/pekwm/doc/faq.md

-pekwm 0.2.0 and later scrolling should work with the default configuration, however if there are **Client** bindings in the mouse file for buttons 4 and 5 without any modifiers set the above trick with GDK_CORE_DEVICE_EVENTS might still be required.
+pekwm 0.2.0 and later scrolling should work with the default configuration, however if there are **Client** bindings in the mouse file for buttons 4 and 5 without any modifiers, setting the above trick with GDK_CORE_DEVICE_EVENTS might still be required.

 ### Cannot switch back to fullscreen windows with NextFrame or similar commands